benbalter/benbalter.github.com/_posts/2017-06-19-how-not-to-prioritize-a-feature.md

 description: The hardest part of software development is not coming up with features to build, but instead, deciding what features will have the biggest impact.
 ---

 Sometimes, great ideas, customer needs, product priorities, and engineering resources align perfectly.
 Sometimes, a feature is so simple that it makes more sense to implement it than to take the time to prioritize or sequence it.
 In my experience, those features represent the vast minority of features.
 In a world of near-endless possibilities (and limited developer hours), the most challenging part of software development is not coming up with features to build but instead deciding what features will have the most significant impact.
-Here are seven anti-patterns I've seen, both in open and closed source, for prioritizing feature requests:
+Here are seven antipatterns I've seen, both in open and closed source, for prioritizing feature requests:

 ### Someone is willing to build it